-- 1. Search of a student's person, personal possessions, automobile on school property, and/or internet sites will only be performed by school administrators, and seizure of a student's belongings, including a student's vehicle, will only be done by school administrators, if there exists reasonable suspicion of evidence that the student has violated or is violating either the law or the rules of the school.
+- 1. Search of a student's person, personal possessions, and internet sites will only be performed, and seizure of a student's belongings will only take place, if there exists reasonable suspicion that the student has violated or is violating either the law or the rules of the school.
 The search will be conducted in a manner reasonably related to its objectives, and will not be excessively intrusive in light of the age and sex of the student and the nature of the infraction.
 Whenever a personal search is deemed necessary, the student shall be advised of the reason for the impending search prior to its implementation.
 Search of a student may extend to, but is not limited to: articles of clothing such as pockets; removal and search of outer garments such as hats/caps/head-gear, jackets, coats, sweaters, sweatshirts, or shoes; and to items such as pocketbooks, lunch bags, book bags, athletic bags, or backpacks.
-Any and all illegal, prohibited, or contraband materials discovered as a result of a search will be confiscated.
-Students found in possession of such items or materials may be subject to disciplinary action and/or criminal prosecution. - 2.
+Any and all illegal, prohibited, or contraband materials discovered as a result of such a search will be confiscated.
+Students found in possession of such items or materials may be subject to disciplinary action and criminal prosecution. - 2.
+Search of a student's belongings or of a student's automobile parked on school property will only be performed, and seizure of a student's belongings will only take place, if there exists reasonable suspicion that the student has violated or is violating either the law or the rules of the school.
+The search will be conducted in a manner reasonably related to its objectives, and will not be excessively intrusive.
 When reasonably possible, search of a student's belongings not in the immediate possession of the student or of a student's automobile parked on school property will be in the presence of the student(s) whose conduct is under scrutiny and in the presence of a second school official.
-Use of canines on the exterior of vehicles or other items to detect odors do not constitute a search. - 3.
-If a school administrator has reasonable suspicion of evidence that a student has violated a school rule or the law, the student's, or parent's, consent is not needed to search the student, the student's belongings, or the student's automobile.
-However, if the student fails to comply with the search in a manner that impedes the search, the student may be detained until the student's parents, and, if necessary, the police, can arrive at the school.
+Any and all illegal, prohibited, or contraband materials discovered as a result of such searches will be confiscated.
+Students found in possession of such items or materials may be subject to disciplinary action and criminal prosecution.
+Use of canines on the exterior of vehicles or other items to detect odors do not constitute a search.

-- 4. Search of a student or their belongings, including automobile, in accordance with the above policy may take place at school or at any school-sponsored event on or off school property or during the transportation to or from such event. - 5.
-In the event of a search of a student, or their belongings, parents will be notified of the search and the results thereof as soon as practicable.
+- 3. If a school administrator has reasonable suspicion that a student has violated a school rule or the law, the student's, or parent's, consent is not needed to search the student, the student's belongings, or the student's automobile.
+However, if the student fails to comply with the search in a manner that impedes the search, the student may be detained until the student's parents, and, if necessary, the police, can arrive at the school. - 4.
+Search of a student or his/her belongings in accordance with the above policy may take place at school or at any school-sponsored event on or off school property or during the transportation to or from such event. - 5.
+In the event of a search of a student, or his/her belongings, parents will be notified of the search and the results thereof as soon as practicable.